Gehstock/Mist_FPGA/Arcade_MiST/Williams 6809 rev.1 Hardware/Robotron Hardware/README.md

 Supported games: Robotron 2048, Joust, Sinistar, Bubbles, Splat, Stargate, Alien Arena

-After loading the RBF, a CMOS clearing will happen.
-Reset the core to start the game.
+After loading the RBF (Core), a CMOS clearing happens.
+When the message "Factory Settings Restored" appears, press the MiST soft RESET button (right).

 Sinistar has some graphics issues, and the speech chip is not implemented.

 Usage:
 ------
+- Make sure you use firmware 200215 or later.
 - Create ROM and ARC files from MAME ROM zip files using the mra utility and the MRA files.
+- Example: mra -A -z /path/to/mame/roms Stargate.mra
 - Copy the RBF and the ARC files to the same folder.
-- Example: mra -z /path/to/mame/roms scramble.mra
 - Copy the ROM files to the root of the SD Card.

 - MRA utilty: https://github.com/sebdel/mra-tools-c